Managing your team and users

-Note: Before creating new users, we recommend configuring your email server first as this makes it much easier to invite new users to Burp Suite Enterprise Edition, reset passwords that users have forgotten, and so on.
+Before creating new users, we recommend connecting your SMTP server first as this makes it much easier to invite new users to Burp Suite Enterprise Edition, reset passwords that users have forgotten, and so on.

-To edit an existing user, from the burger menu, go to "Team" > "Users" and select the user from the list.
+To edit an existing user, go to "Team" > "All users" and select the user from the list.
 You can then edit their details in the same way as you did when creating a new user.